edge-core/sonic-swss/tests/README.md

     dpkg -r libswsscommon python3-swsscommon
     dpkg --purge libswsscommon python3-swsscommon
     rm -rf /usr/lib/python3/dist-packages/swsscommon/
-    dpkg -i libswsscommon.deb python3-swsscommon.deb
+    dpkg -i libswsscommon_1.0.0_amd64.deb python3-swsscommon_1.0.0_amd64.deb
     ```

+- The tests might report a syntax error:

+    ```
+    ImportError while loading conftest '/sonic/src/sonic-swss/tests/conftest.py'.
+    File "/sonic/src/sonic-swss/tests/conftest.py", line 56
+        def __init__(self, db_id: str, connector: str):
+    ```

+    This indicates that `pytest` is using `python2` rather than `python3`.
+You need to install and use `pytest` for `python3`.

 - You may encounter the following error message:
     ```
     ERROR: Error response from daemon: client is newer than server (client API version: x.xx, server API version: x.xx)
     ```

     You can mitigate this by upgrading to a newer version of Docker CE or editing the `DEFAULT_DOCKER_API_VERSION` in `/usr/local/lib/python3/dist-packages/docker/constants.py`, or by upgrading to a newer version of Docker CE.
 See [relevant GitHub discussion](https://github.com/drone/drone/issues/2048).

--   Currently when pytest are run using --force-flaky and if the last test case fails pytest tear-down the module before retrying the failed test case and invoke module
-    setup again to run fail test case.
-This is know issue of pytest w.r.t flaky as tracked here (https://github.com/box/flaky/issues/128) and
+- Currently when pytest is run using `--force-flaky` and the last test case fails, then pytest tears down the module before retrying the failed test case and invokes the module setup again to run the failed test case.
+This is a known issue with [flaky](https://github.com/box/flaky/issues/128) and [pytest](https://github.com/pytest-dev/pytest-rerunfailures/issues/51).

-    (https://github.com/pytest-dev/pytest-rerunfailures/issues/51).
-Because of this issue all the logs are lost till last test case run as modules is teardown and setup again.
-    To avoid this as workaround a dummy always-pass test case is added in all modules/test files.
+    Because of this issue, all the logs are lost except for the last test case as modules are torn down and set up again.
+The workaround for this is to include a dummy test case that always passes at the end of all test files/modules.